kyrylo-sovailo/devtemplate/README.md

-Template repository suitable for C++/CMake/Doxygen/VS Code stack
+Template repository for C++/Python/CMake/Doxygen/VS Code stack

 Do not forget to:
  1. Edit name and date in LICENSE.md